baburaotatkar/Learning/README.md

 # Learning
-Learning all types of Scripts, command, programming, Technical troubleshooting
+# Learning all types of Scripts, command, programming, Technical troubleshooting
+# Folders are created according to Technologies